SysKitTeam/docs-point/set-up-point-data-center/deployment/system-requirements.md

 ## Supported Browsers

-Once **SysKit Point** is installed and configured, you can access the SysKit Point web app by using the following browsers:
+Once **Syskit Point** is installed and configured, you can access the Syskit Point web app by using the following browsers:

 * **Google Chrome** \(recommended\)
 * **Firefox**